Is this you?

 “At the time I started working with Steve, I experienced a deep and constant nervousness.
 I wanted to find inner peace and wanted to feel “complete”.
 But it felt like I was running along a wall and couldn’t find the entrance.
 I wasn’t very happy in my professional life and my relationship was suffering from this constant stress as well.

-The 6 months of the programme were a perfect timeframe for me to get some fundamental insights and transform them into concrete actions.
+The 6 months we worked together were a perfect timeframe for me to get some fundamental insights and transform them into concrete actions.
 What has changed is that I’m not obsessed anymore with feeling “complete” and striving to be a better version of myself.
 I now know how to find peace in the present moment.
 Which helps me to feel much more at ease in my (new) job and my relationship, and actually do the things that I had been working towards for a long time.

 E. – Architect